marc7666/Celsius_to_Fahrenheit_Neural_Network/README.md

-# Celsius to Fahrenheit with neuronal network
+# Celsius to Fahrenheit with neural network

 Result of the loss function: